Urgent Needs

 Step 2.
 Immediately notify your supervisor.

-Examples include your clinical instructor, resident, attending, etc. to document the incident, order source patient labs and start the process of getting the source patient's blood drawn.
+Examples include your clinical instructor, resident, attending, etc. The supervisor should help you to document the incident, order source patient labs and start the process of getting the source patient's blood drawn.

 Step 3.
 Obtain source patient information.